metio/terraform-provider-k8s/docs/resources/asdb_aerospike_com_aerospike_cluster_v1beta1.md

 Optional:

 - `medium` (String) What type of storage medium should back this directory.
-- `size_limit` (String) Total amount of local storage required for this EmptyDir volume.
+- `size_limit` (Dynamic) Total amount of local storage required for this EmptyDir volume.

 <a id="nestedatt--spec--rack_config--racks--zone--volumes--wipe_method--persistent_volume"></a>